PHP mail() Headers Are Displayed In Email Body

 $headers = 'Reply-To: john@fakedomain.net' . "\r\n";

-4 Responses to “PHP mail() Headers Are Displayed In Email Body”
+10 thoughts on “PHP mail() Headers Are Displayed In Email Body

 Thanks for your comment.
 You helped me sort out a long standing issue I’ve had.